 docker info | grep "Docker Root Dir: /home"

-This may be bit redundant, but I struggled to get rid of an error where the Docker client still tried to connect to the rootless Docker demon for my user.
+The way I describe it might be bit redundant, but I struggled to get rid of an error where the Docker client still tried to connect to the rootless Docker demon for my user.
 As this did not exist anymore, it didn’t work.
-I tried quite a few things. in the end, below steps worked.
+I tried quite a few things.
+In the end, below steps worked.

-Step 1 - Stop Docker, remove the services, and kill any running processes
+Stop Docker, remove the services, and kill any running processes#

 systemctl --user stop docker